+Child Protection and Safeguarding Policy 2023/24

+Approved by: Γ Date: [Date]

+Last reviewed on: 01/09/23

+Next review due by: 01/09/24

+Contents

 Important contacts 2

 1. Aims 3

 2. Legislation and statutory guidance 3

 3. Definitions 4

 4. Equality statement 4

 5. Roles and responsibilities 5

 6. Confidentiality 7

-7. Recognising abuse and taking action 7
+7. Recognising abuse and taking action 8

-8. Online safety and the use of mobile technology 15
+8. Online safety and the use of mobile technology 16

-9. Notifying parents or carers 16
+9. Notifying parents or carers 17

-10. Pupils with special educational needs, disabilities or health issues 16
+10. Pupils with special educational needs, disabilities or health issues 17

-11. Pupils with a social worker 17
+11. Pupils with a social worker 18

-12. Looked-after and previously looked-after children 17
+12. Looked-after and previously looked-after children 18

 13. Complaints and concerns about school safeguarding policies 18

-14. Record-keeping 18
+14. Record-keeping 19

 15. Training 19

-16. Monitoring arrangements 19
+16. Monitoring arrangements 20

 17. Links with other policies 20

-Appendix 1: types of abuse 21
+Appendix 1: types of abuse 22

 Appendix 2: safer recruitment and DBS checks - policy and procedures 22

+Lettings and out of school settings 27

 Appendix 3: allegations of abuse made against staff 27

 Appendix 4: specific safeguarding issues 34

 Important contacts

-ROLE/ORGANISATION NAME CONTACT DETAILS Designated safeguarding lead (DSL) Rohan Allen Subina Begum 0208 534 3136 Deputy DSL Mandy Young Melissa Charlery 0208 534 3136 Local authority designated officer (LADO) Nick Pratt 0203 373 3803 Chair of Governors Helen Lam 0208 534 3136 Channel helpline 020 7340 7264
+ROLE/ORGANISATION NAME CONTACT DETAILS

+Designated safeguarding lead (DSL) Rohan Allen / Subina Begum 0208 534 3136

+Deputy DSL Mandy Young / Melissa Charlery 0208 534 3136

+Local authority designated officer (LADO) Nick Pratt 0203 373 3803

+Link Safeguarding Governor Ms Amy Mathieson C/O Rebecca Cheetham 0208 534 3136

+Channel helpline 020 7340 7264

 1. Aims

-- Safeguarding and promoting the welfare of children is everyone's responsibility.
+• Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centered.
-This means that they should consider, at all times, what is in the best interests of the child. - The purpose of this Safeguarding Policy is to bring together safeguarding information and tailor it to the specific requirements of Rebecca Cheetham Nursery and Children's Centre.
-In this way, we ensure every child is safe and protected from harm. - We are committed to keeping our children safe.
+This means that they should consider, at all times, what is in the best interests of the child.

+• The purpose of this policy is to provide the specific requirements of the school and Children's Centre.
+In this way, we ensure every child within the school is safe and protected from harm.

+• We are committed to keeping our children safe.
 We aim to create a culture of vigilance, supported by this and associated policies.
-This means we will always work to: - Protect children and young people from maltreatment. - Prevent impairment of children and young people's mental and physical health or development. - o Identify children and young people who may be in need of extra help. - o Ensure that children and young people grow up in circumstances consistent with the provision of safe and effective care. - Undertake our role so as to enable children and young people to have the best outcomes. - This policy gives clear direction to Rebecca Cheetham staff, volunteers, and visitors about expected behaviour and our responsibilities to safeguard and promote the welfare of all children and young people.
+This means we will always work to:

+• Protect children and young people from maltreatment.

+• Prevent impairment of children and young people's mental and physical health or development. • Identify children and young people who may be in need of extra help.
-Rebecca Cheetham Nursery and Children's Centre fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of those involved with the organisation.
-The elements of our policy are: prevention, protection and support.for their statutory responsibilities with respect to safeguarding.

-Staff are properly trained in recognising and reporting safeguarding issues.
+• Ensure that children and young people grow up in circumstances consistent with the provision of safe and effective care. • Undertake our role so as to enable children and young people to have the best outcomes. • This policy gives clear direction to school and Children's Centre staff, volunteers, and visitors about expected behaviour and our responsibilities to safeguard and promote the welfare of all children and young people.
+Rebecca Cheetham fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of those involved with the organisation.
+The elements of our policy are: prevention, protection and support for their statutory responsibilities with respect to safeguarding Staff are properly trained in recognising and reporting safeguarding issues.

-2. Legislation and statutory guidance

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+2. Legislation and statutory guidance This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education 2023 and Working Together to Safeguard Children (2018), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 4 local safeguarding partners.
 This policy is also based on the following legislation: